Cloud bread is a light and fluffy keto bread alternative that’s perfect for making sandwiches, snacks, and burgers.

 - 1/8 tsp salt

 - Preheat the oven to 300 degrees F (150 degrees C).
-Line a baking sheet with parchment paper and grease lightly.
+Line a baking sheet with a silicon mat or lightly greased parchment paper.

 - Combine room temperature egg whites and cream of tartar in a mixing bowl.
 Beat until stiff peaks form.

 - In a second mixing bowl, combine room temperature mascarpone cheese, egg yolks, and salt and beat until smooth.